-In 2014, the Illinois Tollway Authority kicked off a $2.5 billion project to widen and/or rebuild 62 miles between Rockford, the state’s third-largest city, and the world’s fourth-busiest airport outside Chicago.
+In 2014, the Illinois Tollway Authorityfvdfdzdrbywwacuwy kicked off a $2.5 billion project to widen and/or rebuild 62 miles between Rockford, the state’s third-largest city, and the world’s fourth-busiest airport outside Chicago.

 Built in the 1950s and 1960s, the Jane Addams Memorial Tollway (I-90) enabled northwest suburban Chicago to grow and prosper.
 After more than a half-century of wear and tear, its owner is ensuring the road continues supporting prosperity.
 Some portions are being expanded to six lanes, others to eight.
 Inside shoulders are being widened to accommodate public transit and interchanges are being reconfigured.